Rangeley Lakes, Maine, USA

 Looking for Rangeley Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Contained by the Rangeley Dam, Rangeley Lake covers more than 6,300 acres and is the farthest east along the water route.
 Upper Dam raised the water level of Mooselookmeguntic Lake so that it joined with Cupsuptic Lake to form a reservoir of 16,300 acres.
 Richardson Lake, often called Upper Richardson Lake and Lower Richardson Lake, is long and relatively narrow with 5,100 acres behind Middle Dam.
 After a meandering course containing several great fishing pools, the Androscoggin flows into 8,500-acre Umbagog Lake along an 11-mile stretch of the New Hampshire-Maine State Line.
 Umbagog Lake also receives the flow of the Maggalloway River after it travels past the dam that encloses 6,872-acre Aziscohos Lake.

 (Statistics listed on the sidebar are for Aziscohos Lake only.
-Data for Umbagog Lake, Mooselookmeguntic Lake and Rangeley Lake are listed on their respective Lakelubbers pages-see links on sidebar.)
+Data for Umbagog Lake, Mooselookmeguntic Lake and Rangeley Lake are listed on their respective Lakelubbers pages)

 The vast wetlands and ‘floating Islands’ at the north end of Umbagog Lake are listed on the National Register of Historic Landmarks.
 Downstream in New Hampshire, several more dams along the Androscoggin River also generate hydro-power to provide clean, renewable energy to homes and businesses in the Northeast.
 The waters of the Androscoggin and its tributaries generate electricity and provide thousands of acres of water-based recreation to lucky visitors.